 The City has a responsibility to solicit and consider public opinion on all matters, including stormwater management.
-Many times this involvement is lacking but the City is often times required to continue to solicit public involvement.
-The City of Graham is currently in this situation.
 The City originally involved the public with a public hearing in 2005 and tried to create a citizen's committee during the first permit cycle but little interest was shown from the public.
 The City has been receptive to any questions from citizens, maintains a helpline (City Hall at (336) 570-6700) and has worked with Stormwater Smart and the City of Burlington to educate the public but continues to struggle to establish effective Public Participation and Involvement.
-The City did not hold a Stormwater Public Meeting in calendar year of 2014 but will hold one in 2015.
+The City did not hold a Stormwater Public Meeting in calendar year of 2015 but will hold one in 2016.
 This public meeting will seek input on the stormwater program and will provide both input to the City as well as education to the citizens.